ubccr/ccrdocs/pages/cloud/using.md

 The ___ccr-public___ is the default Provider Network available to Instances.
 This network will allocate an IP on the UB public network.

 ![The LakeEffect "Launch Instance Network" window with is a single row showing the allocated network showing "Network": "ccr-public", "Subnets Associated": "ccr-128.205.11", "Shared": "Yes", "Admin State": "Up", "Status": "Active".
-Below this there is an "Available" section with a text search field and an empty list of akternate networks.
+Below this there is an "Available" section with a text search field and an empty list of alternate networks.
 There are three buttons bottom right: \[Back\] \[Next\] \[Launch Instance\]](../images/cloud/instance-network.png)

 LakeEffect users have the ability to create their own Private networks.
 For more information, see [CCR's Advanced Cloud Topics documentation](./advanced.md).